-The English language has always been dynamic, and its recent adoption by the world as a result of globalised capitalism means it is perhaps changing faster now than at any time in its history.
-It’s probably rather trite to consider there was ever a linguistic golden age, but I’d like to believe that just after the first war, during the roaring twenties when modernist literature and early cinema have combined to paint us a picture and leave a legacy of serenity in a jolly England of tea parties, croquet and open-topped sports cars, there really was one.
-It was a time when chaps were chaps; embracing modernist motive technology, waxing their moustaches and firmly denying that the Empire may be about to fold.
+The English language has always been dynamic, and its recent adoption by the world as a result of globalisation means it is perhaps changing faster now than at any time.
+It’s probably rather trite to consider there was ever a linguistic golden age, but I’d like to believe that just after the first war, during the roaring twenties, there really was one.
+Modernist literature and early cinema have combined to paint a picture of serenity in a jolly England of tea parties, croquet and open-topped sports cars.
+It was a time when chaps were chaps; embracing new technology, waxing their moustaches and firmly denying that the Empire may be about to fold.
 The war had generated massive social upheaval and given many young men a new perspective on life, its temporary nature and the reasons to fill it.

 Packed with glorious turns of phrase, perhaps common for Wilde or Coward, this is a terrific read.
 As a book, I found the text as delightful as the adventure it was conveying: a solo ride in 1919 across the USA, some time before the Great Depression had created the impetus to provide road building employment.

 Without roads or any servicing infrastructure, often without food or water, in deep mud or desert conditions and on a machine that was unbelievably unreliable, he pressed on for over 3 months.
 There were times I re-read passages to make sure I’d definitely understood the severity of a situation which had just been relayed in a sentence of stiff-upper-lip understatement.
 With a minimal toolkit, why wouldn’t you use a piece of wood to create an oversized gudgen pin in number 1 cylinder to stop the con rod fouling the cylinder wall, if you were 100 miles of broken track away from the nearest habitation and your piston had just disintegrated?